-Located at the Lorraine Motel—the site of Dr. Martin Luther King Jr.’s assassination on April 4, 1968—the National Civil Rights Museum stands as both a national institution and an international pilgrimage site.
-The west campus landscapes, collaboratively designed by Howard+Revis as prime with Self+Tucker and SWA, mark a return to a site of extraordinary historic and cultural significance where the same team collaborated two decades ago to shape the Museum’s first major expansion.
+Located at the Lorraine Motel—site of Dr. Martin Luther King Jr.’s assassination on April 4, 1968—the National Civil Rights Museum serves as both a national institution and an international destination for reflection and remembrance.
+Led by Howard+Revis in collaboration with Self+Tucker and SWA, the west campus landscape design represents a return to a site of profound historic and cultural significance where the same team shaped the Museum’s first major expansion two decades prior.

 New entries, signage, and lighting improve connectivity and visitor experience, carefully minimizing visual clutter so that the Lorraine Motel remains the site’s defining landmark.
-Subtle design gestures, such as stainless steel lines embedded in paving forming a viewshed toward the balcony where Dr. King stood, acknowledge history without prescribing a single interpretation of events.
+Subtle design gestures, such as stainless steel lines embedded in paving forming a viewshed toward the balcony where Dr. King stood, acknowledge history without prescribing an interpretation of events.
 Seasonal planting, designed in collaboration with award-winning horticulturist Patrick Cullina, recalls the historic field conditions around the motel while providing color and bloom cycles timed to annual commemorations like MLK Day.
-The museum’s new Legacy Building and renovated Boarding House are slated to open in April 2026.

 Dallas Museum of Art Competition